How to Buy (or Sell) Used Phones - Without Getting Scammed

 Just don't be like the Australian woman who posted an online ad looking to buy two iPhones.
 She got a response, and met in a McDonald's restaurant with a seller offering "two Apples."
 She paid $1200, took the iPhone boxes home, and only later discovered they contained actual apples, instead of iPhones.
 Yes, it's a true story!

 And then there's the sad story of Kelly Filkins, a 26-year-old woman who got slammed by Judge Judy for taking $476 dollars for a pair phones advertised on eBay, and mailing the buyer just a PICTURE of the phones.
-Watch this classic Judge Judy episode from 2007 for the greatest barbecuing of a dumb crook in the history of television.
+Watch this classic Judge Judy episode for the greatest barbecuing of a dumb crook in the history of television.
 Sadly, Ms. Filkins was jailed on fraud charges, lost custody of her kids, and died a few years ago.

 Have you sold a used phone?
 Tell me about your experience by posting a comment below...